It’s that time of year!

 There are so many benefits to germinating your own seeds from packets and growing your seedlings versus buying plants ready to transplant from a nursery.
 I may delve into those benefits in another post.
 But for today, I want to give you a quick and economical option for pots to start your seedlings in.

-Seed propagating kits such as this one I have, are convenient and have their definite benefits.
+Seed propagating kits such as the one I have, are convenient and definitely have their benefits.
 However, depending on how many seedlings you plan to start, it can be quite costly to buy enough kits.

 With very little cost, you can make hundreds of newspaper pots.

 - A tray for the recycled newspaper pots to sit in and catch the water.

 - A growing medium such as potting-soil, (which can contain compost, fertilizer, and some soil) or seed starting mix (Garden Betty has a great post about how to make your own mix which is equal parts sphagnum peat moss, perlite, and vermiculite)

 - Plastic wrap to cover trays for humidity).